 Cabaret Silvano Jo

-Silvano Jo performs one-man (one-drag queen?) shows in his atelier/living room (unless he is invited by other venues around the country, which happens more and more often these days).
+Silvano Jo performs one-man (one-drag queen?) shows in his atelier/living room in the trendy Canal St. Martin neighborhood (unless he is invited by other venues around the country, which happens more and more often these days).
 Accompanied by a master pianist, he takes his guests on a musical journey through time — over a century of French (and Parisian) music.
 Called « All the women in my life », his show is a maybe a bit niche, but it’s every bit as cabaret‑y in terms of costumes and talent as the previous ones we’ve mentioned.
 And here, you have dinner with the showman himself!
 And, there’s no sitting in the nosebleed section!
 VIP, indeed.

 ADDRESS: Rue Legouvé (10th arr.)